Hexheld/hexheld-docs/MD/Pilot16.md

 CPU operations may be performed on either 8-bit or 16-bit data types.
 The size is either specified by one of the bits in the opcode word, or is implied in the instruction.
 Size influences the bit width of computations and whether memory operand accesses will be 8-bit or 16-bit.

-When writing instructions, size can be specified by suffixing a letter to the instruction's mnemonic: "`B`" for 8-bit or "`W`" for 16-bit.
-For example, 16-bit `INC` is written as "`INCW`".
+When writing instructions, size can be specified by appending a suffix to the instruction's mnemonic: "`.B`" for 8-bit or "`.W`" for 16-bit.
+For example, 16-bit `INC` is written as "`INC.W`".

 NOTE: Operation size is evident if a register direct operand is present (the register's name implies its size), so the suffix is optional.
 In some cases (such as a `LD` instruction having both operands be memory accesses), it is not evident.
 The default operation size is 8-bit.